 To accelerate nanotechnology development in support of national priorities and innovation strategy, OSTP and the NNI member agencies have identified areas ripe for significant advances through close and targeted program-level interagency collaboration.
-This collaboration includes Nanotechnology Signature Initiatives (NSIs) that are intended to enable the rapid advancement of science and technology in the service of national economic, security, and environmental goals by focusing resources on critical challenges and R&D gaps.
+This collaboration includes Nanotechnology Signature Initiatives (NSIs), which are multiagency initiatives designed to focus a spotlight on technology areas of national importance that may be more rapidly advanced through enhanced interagency coordination and collaboration.

-This nanotechnology signature initiative will establish manufacturing technologies for economical and sustainable integration of nanoscale building blocks into complex, large-scale systems by supporting product, tool, and process design informed by and adhering to the overall constraints of safety, sustainability, and scalability.
+This NSI establishes manufacturing technologies for economical and sustainable integration of nanoscale building blocks into complex, large-scale systems by supporting product, tool, and process design informed by and adhering to the overall constraints of safety, sustainability, and scalability.

-This nanotechnology signature initiative is aimed at discovering and using novel nanoscale fabrication processes and innovative concepts to produce revolutionary materials, devices, systems, and architectures to advance the field of nanoelectronics.
+This NSI aims to discover and use novel nanoscale fabrication processes and innovative concepts to produce revolutionary materials, devices, systems, and architectures to advance the field of nanoelectronics.

 The NSI portfolio is intended to be dynamic, and initiatives are retired when they have achieved the goals set out in their white papers and/or a vibrant community has emerged that can support scientific advances without the spotlight afforded by the NSI mechanism.
 Retired NSIs are:

 - NSI: Nanoelectronics for 2020 and Beyond: White Paper | Highlights

 - NSI: Nanotechnology for Solar Energy Collection and Conversion - Contributing to Energy Solutions for the Future: White Paper | Summary Document